gtoutin/song-a-tiel/README.md

 # song-a-tiel
 Lookup songs and bands and discover new ones

+## Installation and Setup
+This project runs in docker.

+- `make build-docker`
+- `make run-docker`

+At this point, the website is up and running on localhost:5000.
+`make exec-docker` is available to get a shell inside the container if you wish to run the CLI.

+### CLI version
+- `make exec-docker`
+- `python SongaTiel/__main__.py --song <songname> --album <albumname> --artist <artistname>`

+See test cases below for examples.

 ## SCHEMAS
 Note the `"type"` in the returned JSON.
 If the returned data is in an error state, `"type"` will be `ERROR` instead of whichever info type was requested.